NickAndreew/DepositBookkeeperApp/README.md

 - Maven plugins https://maven.apache.org/
 - Java 1.8 or later

-You could start working with my application by cloning git repository to your computer, opening it in IDE and running from there or you could download compiled .jar file and execute it in Console.
+You could start working with my application by cloning git repository to your computer(recommended), opening it in IDE and running from there or you could download compiled .jar file and execute it in Console.

 - In both cases you would need to start Zookeeper and Kafka beforehand.
 Here is a good tutorial on that : https://dzone.com/articles/live-dashboard-using-apache-kafka-and-spring-webso
-- After that is done, you have the apps running on localhost: 9092 and localhost: 5656, from that point you can launch DepositBookkeeperApp, in IDE or Console (Please be aware that the ports can be adjusted/configured in application.properties)
+- After that is done, normally, you should have 'Zookeeper' server running on 'localhost:2181' and 'Apache Kafka' running on 'localhost: 9092', from that point you can launch DepositBookkeeperApp, in IDE or Console.
+Default port for the app is set to 'localhost:5656', can be reconfigured in './src/main/resources/application.properties'.

-I have to make a note that this app is using in-memory H2 database, which stores data to the same folder as the .jar file, or in the root directory of the project, when App is opened in IDE, so don't be surprised when you'll see file with .mv.db extension on your desktop.
+I have to make a note that this app is using embedded-memory H2 database, which stores data to the file, usually in the same folder with the .jar file, or in the root directory of the project, when App is opened in IDE, so don't be surprised when you'll see file with .mv.db extension on your desktop.

-While the App is running, feel free to open it on http://localhost:5656/home
+While the App is running, feel free to open it on http://localhost:5656/home.
+Hope you will enjoy testing it.

 Thank you for your attention to my work!